aadarshk7/flutter_utils/README.md

 ## Flutter Utils

 Welcome to **Flutter Utils**!
 This repository contains a collection of utility code, examples, and snippets for Flutter basics.
-Whether you're just starting out with Flutter or looking for reusable code, this repository aims to provide a foundation for all Flutter-related tasks.
+Whether you're just starting out with Flutter or looking for reusable code, this repository aims to provide a foundation for all Flutter-related tasks

 ## Table of Contents